apache-spark-on-k8s/userdocs/src/jekyll/zeppelin.md

 ![In-Cluster with Spark-Cluster](/img/zeppelin_in-cluster_spark-cluster.png "In-Cluster with Spark-Cluster")

-Build a new Zepplin  based on [#2637 Spark interpreter on a Kubernetes](https://github.com/apache/zeppelin/pull/2637).
+Build a new Zeppelin Docker image based on [#2637 Spark interpreter on a Kubernetes](https://github.com/apache/zeppelin/pull/2637).

 Once done, deploy that new build in a Kubernetes Pod with the following interpreter settings: